bjdehang/docs.onexkit.com/docs/TransparentWidget/privacy.md

 You agree to use the Software and Services only for lawful purposes.
 We may, without incurring any liability to you, terminate access by you or suspend any access to all or part of the Software and Services, without notice, for any conduct by us, in our sole discretion, believes is in violation of any applicable law or this privacy policy, or is harmful to the interests of another user, a third-party, a sponsor, a licensor, a service provider, a merchant.

 # Contact Us
-If you have any question or comment about this Policy, you can contact us by email: hi@onexkit.coms
+If you have any question or comment about this Policy, you can contact us by email: hi@onexkit.com